Ropes & Gray’s Investment Management Update – February - March 2018

 In the Release, the SEC made the following proposed disclosure changes.

 Rescind Quarterly Public Disclosure of Aggregate Liquidity Classifications and Replace with Narrative Disclosure.
 The SEC proposed to rescind the requirement in Form N-PORT that a fund publicly disclose, on an aggregate basis, the percentage of its investments allocated to each of the four liquidity classification categories.
-This requirement would be replaced by a narrative discussion in the fund’s Statement of Additional Information of “the operation and effectiveness of the fund’s liquidity risk management program during the most recently completed fiscal year.”
+This requirement would be replaced by a narrative discussion in the fund’s annual report of “the operation and effectiveness of the fund’s liquidity risk management program during the most recently completed fiscal year.”
 The SEC believes that this discussion will provide investors with enough detail to appreciate the manner in which a fund manages its liquidity risk.

 Because the proposal eliminates public disclosure of a fund’s aggregate liquidity classification information, the SEC also proposed to move a portion of Form N-PORT – containing the percentage of a fund’s highly liquid investments that are earmarked to cover, or pledged as margin in connection with, derivatives that are classified as less than highly liquid investments – from the public portion to the non-public portion of the Form.